qiaochen/LLM_RAG_papers/README.md

 		- Complete Transformers with both encoder and decoders, e.g., [BART](https://arxiv.org/abs/1910.13461), [T-5](https://arxiv.org/abs/1910.10683)
 	- [Mamba](https://arxiv.org/abs/2312.00752)

 Adopting next token prediction (so coined causal language models) as a simple learning task, base models of Decoder-only LLMs are usually pretrained on huge amount of  training data, where linguistic patterns and word/subword co-occurrence patterns can be learned.
-With the property of Transformer architecture, the patterns can be complex and dynamically conditioned on the context, which encodes world knowledge.
+With the property of Transformer architecture, the patterns can be complex enough to captureand dynamically conditioned on the context,  world knowledge is encoded.
 The training process can last for months, consuming hundreds and thousands of GPUs or XPUs, which is not really practical for small groups.
 Continual training, or fine tuning with pretrained LLMs hence play a role in adapting LLMs for specific interest.
 - Fine tuning:
 	- In the narrowest sense, it refers to continual training LLMs on specific corpora of interest, so that those previously less exposed co-occurrence patterns of tokens (word/subword) can be captured by the model parameters.
 The same next token prediction can be the basic fine-tuning task.
 If so, the training result is, like the original pretrained model, also a base model.
 	- A pretrained or fine tuned __base model__ can be good at text generation, but still can not be well used to conduct instruct following tasks, e.g., instruct it to summarize, answer questions or chat.
 To enable the instruct following ability, there is a need for _instruct fine tuning_.